 • London’s Courtauld Gallery will reopen in November after a redevelopment of its Somerset House home, including new exhibition galleries and a learning centre for public programmes as well as improved conservation and study facilities for the Courtauld Institute of Art.

 • The Jean Nouvel-designed Pudong Museum of Art is planned to open beside Shanghai’s landmark Oriental Pearl TV tower with an exhibition from the Tate collection.
 Under a 2019 partnership with the state-owned developer Shanghai Lujiazui Group, Tate will organise three Pudong exhibitions and advise on museum operations.

 • Art Jameel is developing Hayy: Creative Hub, a 17,000 sq. m complex in Jeddah, Saudi Arabia, hosting 12 partner organisations as well an exhibition centre, theatre, artist studios and a cinema.
 It is planned to open in November.

-• The Denver Art Museum plans to complete a $150m revamp by the end of 2021, inaugurating the Sie Welcome Center and reopening the seven-storey Martin Building.
+• The Denver Art Museum plans to complete a $150m revamp on 24 October, inaugurating the Sie Welcome Center and reopening the seven-storey Martin Building.
 This will encompass a new exhibition space, galleries for architecture and design and Western American art and a rehang of the museum’s global collections.

 *All events mentioned are subject to Covid-19 restrictions—please check times and dates accordingly.